 The presence of adenomas increases a person’s risk of having colorectal cancer.
 However, not all adenomas precede cancer.

-Research suggests that adenomas with a villous growth patterns are more likely to turn into cancer.
+Research suggests that adenomas with a villous growth patterns are

 The same review also states that adenomas between 1.5 and 3.5 centimeters had a 19–43% likelihood of developing into cancer.

 A person should seek guidance from a healthcare professional if they: